 Terminology also supports themes.
 A theme control how the font will be displayed and the color of it.
 To access it, right-click> Setting.
 Then click Themes on the right panel.
 Now you can choose the available themes there.

 Like Terminator, we can split Terminology screen both horizontally and / or vertically.
 Again, right click on the Terminology screen.
 You will see buttons named Split V for vertical split and Split H for horizontal split.

 Another way to do this is by using a keyboard combination.

 - To split vertically, press Ctrl+Shift+PgDn

-For those who loves keyboard, Terminology provides you shortcuts.
+For those who love the keyboard, Terminology provides you shortcuts.
 Sometimes shortcut is faster than mouse click.
 The list of shortcuts can be accessed via Setting > Keys.

 Terminology is a nice alternative terminal for Linux system.
-At the article is written, the latest version is version 0.4.
-This application might not perfect yet.
-I found it crashed when tried to load wallpaper from another path.
-But for daily operation, this product is good alternative for terminal application.
+When the article is written, the latest version is version 0.4.
+For daily operations, this product is a good alternative for terminal applications.
 As usual, we can always type man terminology or terminology --help to explore it more detail.